datasciencecookbook/datasciencecookbook.github.io/resources/index.md

 - [Codeacademy](https://www.codecademy.com/), free coding classes for a ton of different languages.
 Great for brushing up on syntax if you need to switch languages.
 - Twitter has a large data science community
     - The [DL/ML Twitter Loop](https://twitter.com/i/lists/811597808042180608/members) has some good ML people to follow
-    - [Santiago](https://twitter.com/svpino) also has informative threads on ML and Python
+    - [Santiago](https://twitter.com/svpino) has informative threads on ML and Python

 <br><br>